Everest 3 passes trek and Island Peak climb

-Positive altitude difference: 50m, negative altitude difference: 250m, 3 hours walking, accommodation in a lodge.
+Positive altitude difference: 50 meters, negative altitude difference: 250 meters, 3 hours of walking, accommodation in lodge.

 D4: Phakding - Namche Bazar (3440m).

 This day begins with a walk along the Dudh Kosi where the path climbs gently.
-Several times we cross the river, then we pass the village of Jorsale (2805m) and start a steep climb to Namche Bazar.
+We cross the river several times, then we pass the village of Jorsale (2805m) and start a steep climb to Namche Bazar.
 Half an hour later you can see Everest.
 We arrive in Namche early enough to discover this famous Sherpa village and its inhabitants.
 A few Tibetan shops and traders sell jewellery and handicrafts from Tibet.
 Every week there is an important market where the local farmers sell their crops of wheat, corn, millet, etc.

 D5: Namche Bazar.